royalcholdingsofficial/Vantheon-X-Challenge/README.md

 # ⚛️ VANTHEON X | THE DUAL-GATE CHALLENGE
+34 unique entities have already pulled the core.
+Many have tried; all have failed.
+If you believe your hardware or your math is superior, the file is waiting.

+"Don't tell me it's secure.
+Prove it isn't."

 **Status: UNBROKEN**

 Privacy is a right, not a luxury.
 I am releasing two encrypted vaults to challenge the global security community.
 Both were engineered on a budget **Intel i3** to prove that logic beats hardware.